SolraBizna/advent_2023/README.md

 Day 25 penance sketch: deferred.

 A nice exercise.
 Brute force, plus a little help from hand tracing of an ERD.
 Slam.

+The multithreading causes it to occasionally not solve the puzzle but who's complaining...